garrettxV/windows-it-lab/setup/setup-issues/vm-not-booting-from-iso.md

 # 🖥️ Windows VM Installation (VirtualBox)

 ## Objective
-Set up a Windows virtual machine to simulate real-world IT support scenarios.
+Set up a Windows virtual machine to simulate real-world IT support and troubleshooting scenarios.

 ---